S0ulfire84/WindowsWhisperer/Dauntless-Firechant/README.md

-# Windows Whisperer
+# Dauntless Firechant

-Windows Whisperer is a Windows desktop application that provides real-time speech-to-text functionality using OpenAI's Whisper model.
+Dauntless Firechant is a Windows desktop application that provides real-time speech-to-text functionality using OpenAI's Whisper model.
 It allows you to quickly transcribe your voice into text anywhere in your system by using a global keyboard shortcut.

 ## Features